lavanet/docs/docs/lava-blockchain/join-mainnet-manual-cosmovisor.md

 $HOME/.lava/cosmovisor/current/bin/lavad status | jq .SyncInfo.catching_up
 ```

-## Welcome to Lava Testnet 🌋
+## Welcome to Lava Mainnet 🌋

-:::tip Joined Testnet?
+:::tip Joined Mainnet?
 Be a validator!
 You are now running a Node in the Lava network 🎉🥳!

 Congrats, happy to have you here 😻 Celebrate it with us on Discord.